This is one of the simplest and best climate change graphics we’ve ever seen

 Since the beginning of the Industrial Revolution, the average global temperature has risen about one degree Celsius, a number that might sound small, but is in fact enormous: The last time the Earth was this hot—around 120,000 years ago—a large part of Florida was underwater and hippos lived in parts of Europe.
 The changing temperature is usually illustrated with a basic hockey stick-shaped graph.
-But one climate scientist designed a more visual graphic, with stripes turning from blue to red to show the increasing temperature changes.
+But one climate scientist designed a more visual graphic, with stripes turning from blue to red to show the increasing temperature for each year from 1850 to 2018.

 “Ultimately, we’re just trying to find simple, visual, compelling ways to communicate the changes that have occurred to our climate over the last hundred years or so,” says Ed Hawkins, a professor at the U.K.’s Reading University.
 “Scientists love making very complex figures for our everyday work, but we need to communicate far more clearly when we’re talking to the public.
 So the idea of this was to simply strip away all of the unnecessary detail and to simply leave a visual, which is unmistakable about what’s going on.
 It’s compelling.
 And you know, anyone can take one look at it and understand what’s going on.”